 "When the Indians saw that we were on guard they stopped a crossbow flight from the spot where the governor was, near a stream (today's North Fork Little River, under a Full Moon)... and said they came to see what people we were and that they had learned from their ancestors that a white race would inevitably subdue them... and after offering skins and blankets... together with the others who were waiting on the shore, returned."

 Inca's informants said, "The Indians moved out of their village and left the food they had in their houses for the Castilians.
 (Some of the Spaniards) remained in that village called Chisca for six days in order to care for the sick and wounded..."

 DeSoto's Chroniclers called Kentucky's tribe by slightly different names, ranging from Quizquiz, the name of the famous tribe which DeSoto had defeated in Peru just prior to entering its city of gold, to Chisca and Quizqui.
-The French would later call them Casqui and the English Kashinampo.
-They shared a unique language with the Alibamo of Nashville, Tennessee, and Chisca of Gatlinburg, Tennessee; a 250 mile swath of land.
+The French would later call them Casqui (whose chief DeSoto would find in Indiana) and the English called them Kashinampo.
+They shared a unique language with the Alibamo of Nashville, Tennessee, and Chisca near Knoxville, Tennessee.

 Most of the army continued north from Hopkinsville, they "marched for four short daily journeys of three leagues each, since the indispositions of the sick and wounded did not permit longer ones," according to Inca, stopping at Madisonville, 12 leagues, 31 miles from Hopkinsville.
 Once all had reassembled they continued north.